Toure/Iridium/README.md

 # Iridium
-Openstack Functional Test Framework.
+OpenStack Functional Test Framework.

 ### Introduction

-What's missing from Openstack QE / Dev groups?
-In one phrase “white box testing” or the ability to test individual functions and subcomponents, this will allow us to uncover small issues in the code base which can lead to larger problems in the future.
+What's missing from OpenStack QE / Dev groups?
+In one phrase “white box testing” or the ability to test individual functions and sub-components, this will allow us to uncover small issues in the code base which can lead to larger problems in the future.
 This is what is currently missing from many organizations, methods which allow engineers to perform micro-test or more focused test which insures a more robust product.